-There are several sites at both Dunn Point and Rowell Cove that are set aside for rent on a first-come, first-served basis.
-So if you are making a spontaneous trip Lily Bay State Park you might be able to snag one of these spots.
+There are several sites at both Dunn Point and Rowell Cove that are set aside for camping on a first-come, first-served basis.
+So if you are planning on making a spontaneous trip to Lily Bay State Park, you might be able to snag one of these spots.

 Seasonal activities in Lily Bay State Park

 Remember to bring your boots to Lily Bay State Park so that you can enjoy the Shoreline Trail.
 Around two miles long, the Shoreline Trail is suitable for all ages, and it will allow you to go for a stroll from the beach and campground via the lake shoreline.
 Hiking here is rewarding during every season because you have the opportunity to catch the magnificent views of Moosehead Lake on the trail while you enjoy the peace and quiet that the northeast has to offer.
 Get out there and explore!

 Moosehead Lake could be the perfect place for you to catch your dinner if you are a keen angler.
 The lake is known as a fishing delight that is full of salmon and trout that are waiting for you to catch.
 The best fishing time is usually in September or May right after the ice on the lake has melted.
 Before you cast your line, you will need to have a valid state license for everyone in your party older than 16-years-old.

 Make sure that you keep your eyes peeled for any wildlife action when visiting Lily Bay State Park.
 The area is known for being home to many majestic creatures both on land as well as in the sky.
 The lake area is a great spot to see some of the birds that frequent the park, while the wooded surroundings often house moose, deer, and even bears!
 If you do see any large animal, remember to let it go about its day and do not disturb it.

 Winter Family Fun Day